uthmanolanase/Analysis-of-Drug-Resistant_Tuberculosis-in-Nigeria/README.md

 This repository provides all code, datasets, and outputs to promote transparency and reproducibility

+## 🧪 Objective

+To examine the patterns and trends of **drug-resistant tuberculosis (TB) in Nigeria (2015–2023)**, with particular focus on:

+- 📊 Incidence of Drug-Resistant TB
+- ✅ Treatment Success Rates
+- 🔄 Resistance Trends across MDR-TB and RR-TB cases

 ## Methods
 - Descriptive statistics to examine temporal patterns
 - Line and scatter plots using `ggplot2` for visual representation